Using OpenType Features to Enhance Brand Identity through Custom Typography

 Ligatures

-Ligatures included in Norman and Nautica.
+Ligatures available in Norman and Nautica.

 Swashes